Ordinance No. IX of 2010

-(5) It shall come into-force at once and shall be deemed to have taken effect on and from the 3rd October, 2007.
+(5) It shall come into force at once and shall be deemed to have taken effect on and from the 26th November, 2009.

 (a) “Contracting State” means a State which is a Party to the Convention;

-(b) “Convention” means the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards, done at New York on the 10th June, 1958, set forth in the Schedule to this Ordiinance;
+(b) “Convention” means the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards, done at New York on the 10 June, 1958, set forth in the Schedule to this Ordinance;

 (c) “Court” means a High Court and such other superior court in Pakistan as may be notified by the Federal Government in the official Gazette; and

-(d) “foreign arbitral award” means a foreign arbitral award made in a Contracting State and such other State as may be notified by the Federal Government, in the official Gazette.
+(d) “foreign arbitral award” means an award made in a Contracting State and such other State as may be notified by the Federal Government, in the official Gazette.

 3. Jurisdiction of Court.—(1) Notwithstanding anything contained in any other law for the time being in force, the Court shall exercise exclusive jurisdiction to adjudicate and settle matters related to or arising from this Ordnance.

-7. Unenforceable foreign arbitral awards.—The recognition and enforcement of a foreign arbitral awards shall not be refused except in accordance with Article V of the Convention.
+7. Unenforceable foreign arbitral awards.—The recognition and enforcement of a foreign arbitral award shall not be refused except in accordance with Article V of the Convention.

 8. Inconsistency.—In the event of any inconsistency between this Ordinance, any other law, or any judgment of any court and the Convention, the Convention shall prevail to the extent of the inconsistency.

-9. Rules.—The Federal Government may, by notification in the official Gazette, make rules to carrying out the purposes of this Ordinance.
+9. Rules.—The Federal Government may, by notification in the official Gazette, make rules to carry out the purposes of this Ordinance.

 10. Repeal and saving.—(1) The Arbitration (Protocol and Convention) Act, 1937 (VI of 1937) (hereinafter in this section referred to as “the Act”) is hereby repealed.